 Social media is firing up the marketing world.
-Now that big companies have proven that social media actually works, professional viagra everyone wants in on it.
+Now that big companies have proven that social media actually works, everyone wants in on it.
 Your parents have joined Facebook, your boss has started to tweet and your company wants to go viral.

 Social media is the collective term for social networking sites (SNS), web-based channels that enable people to interact in the virtual world.
 Popular SNS in the Philippines are Facebook, Twitter, Instagram, Pinterest, Tumblr, Google+ and blog engines like Blogger and WordPress.